-1. High Levels of Comfort With the Climate at The University of New Hampshire and Students is further broken out on page xii of the Executive Summary and page 52 of the narrative.
+1. High Levels of Comfort With the Climate at The University of New Hampshire

-Climate was defined as the current attitudes, behaviors, and standards of faculty, staff, administrators, and students as well as the campus environment and university policies that influence the level of respect for individual needs, abilities, and potential.15 The level of comfort experienced by faculty, staff, and students is one indicator of campus climate.
+Climate was defined as the current attitudes, behaviors, and standards of faculty, staff, administrators, and students as well as the campus environment and university policies that influence the level of respect for individual needs, abilities, and potential.14 The level of comfort experienced by faculty, staff, and students is one indicator of campus climate.
 Data for Faculty